 All Centro classes involve learning by doing – studying paintings and sculpture in the manner they were intended to be displayed; examining the elements’ effect on standing architecture; or performing your own adaptation of a Greek play in an ancient theater.
 Centristi completely soak in and take full advantage of all that Rome and Italy have to offer.

-Many Centristi enroll in Ancient Greek or Latin at the intermediate or advanced level.
-Every year, faculty members select texts that suit their personal expertise, that come to life while being read on site in Rome, and that usually avoid commonly-read That way, all students are encountering a text in a new way.
+Many Centristi enroll in Ancient Greek and/or Latin at the intermediate or advanced level.
+Every year, faculty members select texts that suit their personal expertise, that come to life while being read on site in Rome, and that usually avoid commonly-read works.
+That way, all students are encountering a text in a new way.
 Where better to read the Res Gestae, for instance, than in the city that Augustus transformed from brick to marble?

-Courses in the past have explored literary inscriptions, Greek authors’ visions of Rome, Latin authors’ conceptions of urban space, Aeneid 8, Plutarch’s life of Anthony, and other topics.
+Courses in the past have explored literary inscriptions, Greek authors’ visions of Rome, Latin authors’ conceptions of urban space, Aeneid 8, Plutarch’s Life of Anthony, and other topics.

 There is no ancient language requirement at the Centro; students are welcome to take as many or as few Greek and Latin courses as they’d like.
 These courses are each taught by one of the four Centro professors.